ubyssey/volunteer/installation/docker.md

 ```
 docker build . -t <some other cloud hub>/<cloud account>/<image name>:<tag>
 ```
-(The first works because Docker Hub will be assumed if the cloud hub isn’t specified)
+&nbsp;<span style="font-size:0.9em;">*(The first works because Docker Hub will be assumed if the cloud hub isn’t specified)*</span>

-You can name the image whatever you like, but if you want to push it to the cloud, you should follow the above convention of <dockerhub account>/<image name>:<tag>
+You can name the ***image*** whatever you like, but if you want to push it to the cloud, you should follow the above convention of  **\<dockerhub account>/\<image name>:\<tag>**

 In our project:
-* There will be a Dockerfile located in /ubyssey.ca/.
+* A Dockerfile is located in /ubyssey.ca/.
-* There is one in /dispatch/ too, but it layers Dispatch on top of the image built by the one in /ubyssey.ca/.
-To get this to work correctly, make sure you name the image built from the /ubyssey.ca/ Dockerfile the same name as is in the /dispatch/ Dockerfile’s FROM instruction
+* There is also one in /dispatch/ too, but it layers Dispatch on top of the image built by the one in /ubyssey.ca/.
+To get this to work correctly, **make sure you name the image built from the /ubyssey.ca/ Dockerfile the same name as is in the /dispatch/** Dockerfile’s FROM instruction

 ### How to build static files with Gulp